Ramon Revilla Sr.

-He was known as the "Hari ng Agimat and King Of True To Life Story in Philippine films.
+He was known as the Hari ng Agimat and King Of True To Life Story in Philippine films.

 Education

 Revilla graduated in Far Eastern University wherein he finished his bachelor's degree in commerce.

 Film career

 In his initial entry to the film industry, the young Revilla was cast only in bit roles which was not enough for him so he left the film industry to become head of the Secret Service Unit of the Bureau of Customs in 1965.

 He returned to the film industry in 1972 with the film Nardong Putik: Kilabot ng Cavite, which started his fame.

 He also returned on his own terms, creating his own film production, Imus Productions, for him to star in.
-Together with partner Azucena, they ran the film outfit with Revilla writing and directing his films.
+Together with partner Azucena, they ran the film outfit with Revilla writing and directing his films under the pseudonym Jose Yandoc.

 His characters in the films "Pepeng Agimat" and "Nardong Putik" gave him the image of being an invincible superhuman who had in his keeping a special anting-anting (amulet of superhuman powers).
 This image of his is somewhat alive because ABS-CBN adapted his 4 major films into television series entitled Agimat: Ang Mga Alamat ni Ramon Revilla.